genericity/test-analysis/readme.md

 This sets up the SQLite database.
 Type `quit()` to exit Python.

-## Run the tool
+## Run the tool (development mode)

 To run in development mode, type into the command-line:

 `export FLASK_APP=index.py`
 `python -m flask run`

-To run in production mode, type into the commandline:
+To run while logging errors, type into the commandline:

 `sudo python index.py &`  or, to log:
 `sudo python index.py >> log.txt 2>&1 &`

+## Deploying (production mode)

+The current stable version on the server is served using [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [NGINX](https://www.nginx.com/).
+There are other options to deploy Flask projects, but any version chosen should be multiprocessed to avoid concurrency issues while using R and rpy2.

+## Tests

 Unit tests can be run by navigating to the test directory (`cd test`) and running:
 `python -m unittest -v test_test`

+### Install the LTM package (For running tests only)

+Open R (type `r` or `R` from the commandline) and type:

+`install.packages("ltm")`

+Select a mirror to install the ltm package and all dependencies.
+Type `quit()` to exit R. Type `y` to save your changes.

 ## Why do you have two libraries checked in?